-With Tanium™ Trace, you can directly investigate key forensic and security events on Linux and Windows endpoints across the network.
+Use Trace to directly investigate key forensic and security events on Linux and Windows endpoints across the network.
 Trace provides a live and historical view of critical events including process execution, logon history, network connections, and file and registry changes.
-The Trace solution is comprised of three parts:
+The Trace solution consists of three parts:

 - The Trace event recorder that monitors event data on the endpoint.

 - The Trace interface where you can explore and manage endpoint Trace data.

 - The sensors for issuing searches across the entire enterprise for Trace data.

 The Trace event recorder continuously saves key forensic evidence on each endpoint.
 The event recorder monitors the endpoint kernel and other low-level subsystems to capture a variety of events.